NHQ/film/readme.md

 var camera = film(videoElement, canvasElement)
 ```

-The constructor returns a few methods, and is an event emitter.
+The constructor returns an event emitter with methods

 ##Methods and Events